MiniCodeMonkey/Vagrant-Laravel-Stack/README.md

 **WARNING** This project is not complete yet.

 # Vagrant Laravel Stack
-A Vagrant stack designed for Laravel 4 development and deployment
+A Vagrant stack designed for Laravel 4 development and deployment.

+`Chef` is used for provisioning and `Berkshelf` is used to manage cookbooks.

 ***Authors note:*** *I've been wanting to do a Laravel-specific Vagrant stack for a while, and when Taylor Otwell [tweeted out](https://twitter.com/taylorotwell/status/383722109521776640) that he was looking for such a thing, I decided to build it out based on [his requirements](http://paste.laravel.com/V3q).*